sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display contents files /etc/passd and /etc/hosts
+Display the 10 lines of /etc/passwd